kanso/less-precompiler/README.md

 ### Removing original .less files

-You can also remove and .less files from attachments (if you placed them inside a directory also added as static files), by adding the `remove_from_attachments` property.
-This will remove any attachment with a `.less` extension!
+You can also remove any .less files from attachments (if you placed them inside a directory also added as static files), by adding the `remove_from_attachments` property.
+This will remove all attachment with a `.less` extension!

 ```javascript
   ...